 Diabetes-Related Educational Opportunities

-For example: a program that is designed to increase physical activity among it's participants would be evaluated to measure whether or not a significant increase in physical activity actually happens after the participants complete the program.
+For example, a program designed to increase physical activity among its participants would be evaluated to measure whether or not a significant increase in physical activity actually happens after the participants complete the program.

-Tomando Control de su Salud (Stanford's Spanish Chronic Disease Self-Management Program)
+- Tomando Control de su Salud (Stanford's Spanish-language Chronic Disease Self-Management Program)

-Diabetes Prevention Program (WI Institute for Healthy Aging)
+- Diabetes Prevention Program, including a schedule of Diabetes Prevention Program Workshops (Wisconsin Institute for Healthy Aging)

 For a list of all Evidence-Based Health Promotion programs offered in Wisconsin, please visit the Wisconsin Institute for Healthy Aging website.